-NEVER FALTERING OR WAVERING
+NEVER FALTERING OR WAVERING A KAIR'S BREADTH.

-A HAIR'S BREADTH.
-The Democrats of the Fifth District honored themselves yesterday in unanimously renominating Hon.
-W. W. Kitchin for Congress for the sixth consecutive time.
-Mr. Kitchin, while one of the youngest men in Congress, is the oldest in point of service of any North Carolina member either in the House or Senate, and no man of his years in either House is an abler or more capable servant of the people.
-He was first elected in 1896, when the whole State was in the hands of the Fusionists, and he owes his first victory to a magnificent campaign in which he championed the cause of the whole people and handled without gloves the trusts that feed on the people, not forgetting to show how the tobacco trust, with headquarters in his district, was robbing the people.
-During all the years he has been in Congress, without faltering or wavering a hair's breadth, he has stood for fundamental Democratic principles just as his distinguished kinsman, Nathaniel Macon, did, against monopolies, and special privilege and the like.
+The Democrats of the Fifth District The Democrats of the Fifth District honored themselves yesterday in unani-mously renominating Hon.
+W. W. Kitchin for Congress for the sixth con-sectfive time.
+Mr. Kitchin, while one of the youngest men in Congress, is the oldest in point of service of any North Carolina member either in the House or Senate, and no man of his years in either House is a abler or more capable either House is an abler or more capable servant of the people.
+He was first elected in 1896, when the whole State was in the hands of the Fusionists, and was in the hands of the Fusionists, and he owes his first victory to a magnifi-cent campaign in which he championed the cause of the whole people and handled without gloves the trusts that feed on the people, not forgetting to show how the tobacco trust, with head-cuarter in his district was robbing the quarters in his district, was robbing the people.
+During all the years he has been in Congress, without faltering or waver-ing a hair's breadth, he has stood for fundamental Democratic principles just as his distinguished kinsman, Nathanie as his distinguished kinsman, Nathaniei Macon, did, against monopolies, and special privilege and the like.
 He stands firmly on Democratic ground.
 He does not fight special privileges in New England and be silent while the tobacco trust robs the farmer of his State.
-He does not declaim against the iniquitous ship subsidy and then vote for a more iniquitous subsidy to the Southern Railway because it runs through his district.
+He does not declaim against the iniquitous ship subsidy and then vote for a more intp subsidy and then vote for a more iniquitous subsidy to the Southern Rail-way because it runs through his dis-trict.
 He stands for principle and makes no exceptions or saving clauses for the trusts of his own State.
-It is because Mr. Kitchin's record has been so consistent and he has championed oldfashioned Democratic principles so ably that he has held the confidence and en thusiastic support of his constituents.
+It is because Mr. Kitchin's record has been because Mr. Kitchin's record has been so consistent and he has championed old fashioned Democratic principles so ably that he has held the confidence and en thusiastic support of his constituents.